drojasug/AMP-Ubication/README.md

 # AMP-Ubication
-This is a phonegap app that tells you if you are in a Protected Area
+This is a phonegap app that tells you if you are in a Marine Protected Area